hilltracer/rchain/rholang/README.md

 Rholang is a concurrent programming language, with a focus on message-passing and formally modeled by the ρ-calculus, a reflective, higher-order extension of the π-calculus.
 It is designed to be used to implement protocols and "smart contracts" on a general-purpose blockchain, but could be used in other settings as well.

-The language is still in the early stages of development, but for those who are interested, more information can be found in the [RChain Platform Architecture](http://rchain-architecture.readthedocs.io/en/latest/).
+The language is still in the early stages of development, but for those who are interested, more information can be found in the [Rhonix Platform Architecture](http://rhonix-architecture.readthedocs.io/en/latest/).

 Currently we have a working interpreter for the language.
 It should be considered an early preview of the language.